milroyg/wordpress-dfes/wp-content/plugins/location-weather/readme.txt

 👉 To learn more about the **Location Weather** plugin, visit our official website at [__LocationWeather.io__](https://locationweather.io/)

-👉 If you love the Location Weather plugin, please rate us on [__WordPress.org__](https://wordpress.org/support/plugin/location-weather/reviews/?filter=5#new-post)
+👉 If you love the Location Weather plugin, please rate us on [__WordPress.org__](https://wordpress.org/support/plugin/location-weather/reviews/)

-## 👨‍💻 Author – Backed By A Trusted Team ##
+## Author – Backed By A Trusted Team ##

-**Location Weather** plugin is designed and developed with love by the team behind [__ShapedPlugin LLC__](https://shapedplugin.com/), a dedicated WordPress plugin marketplace trusted by **2,88,000+** happy, active users worldwide. 🗺️🌏
+The **Location Weather** plugin is developed and maintained by [__ShapedPlugin LLC__](https://shapedplugin.com/)

-## 🔥 More Exciting Robust Plugins from the Team ShapedPlugin LLC ##
+## More Exciting Robust Plugins from the Team ShapedPlugin LLC ##

 If you like this powerful [__Location Weather__](https://locationweather.io/) plugin, consider checking out our more exciting professional plugins for your beautiful WordPress website and save time on development:

-👉 [__Real Testimonials__](https://wordpress.org/plugins/testimonial-free/) – Simply Collect, Manage, and Display Testimonials, Boost Sales Instantly!
+[__Real Testimonials__](https://wordpress.org/plugins/testimonial-free/) – Simply Collect, Manage, and Display Testimonials, Boost Sales Instantly!

-👉 [__WP Team__](https://wordpress.org/plugins/team-free/) – Display Your Team Members Smartly who are at the heart of your Company or Organization!
+[__Smart Team__](https://wordpress.org/plugins/team-free/) – Display Your Team Members Smartly who are at the heart of your Company or Organization!

-👉 [__WP Carousel__](https://wordpress.org/plugins/wp-carousel-free/) – The most powerful and user-friendly multi-purpose Carousel, Slider, & Gallery plugin for WordPress.
+[__WP Carousel__](https://wordpress.org/plugins/wp-carousel-free/) – Carousel, Slider, and Photo Gallery with Lightbox plugin.
+Create Image Carousel, Video Slider, Post Carousel, Post Grid, Product Carousel, and more.

-👉 [__Easy Accordion__](https://wordpress.org/plugins/easy-accordion-free/) – Minimize Customer Support by Offering Comprehensive FAQs.
+[__Easy Accordion__](https://wordpress.org/plugins/easy-accordion-free/) – Minimize Customer Support by Offering Comprehensive FAQs.

-👉 [__Logo Carousel__](https://wordpress.org/plugins/logo-carousel-free/) – To Represent the Brand and Enhance the Website's Credibility, Showcase a group of logo images with a Title, Description, Tooltips, Links, and Popup as a grid or in a carousel.
+[__Logo Carousel__](https://wordpress.org/plugins/logo-carousel-free/) – To Represent the Brand and Enhance the Website's Credibility, Showcase a group of logo images with a Title, Description, Tooltips, Links, and Popup as a grid or in a carousel.

-👉 [__Smart Post Show__](https://wordpress.org/plugins/post-carousel/) – To Make Your Content Stand Out and keep Visitors Engaged.
+[__Smart Post__](https://wordpress.org/plugins/post-carousel/) – To Make Your Content Stand Out and keep Visitors Engaged.